Home > Recipes > Cakes > The BEST Banana Cake

 How long does banana cake keep?

-Cover and store in the refrigerator where it will last for about a week.
+Cover and store in the refrigerator where it will last for about 5 days.

 For more delicious banana recipes, check out my: